yongyi/montecarlo/README.md

         Added the file that runs a monte-carlo simulation functions.

 Nov.16: Fixed the bugs to generate standard normal random numbers in the generators.

+Nov.18: Modified the condition checks in Box-Muller and Acceptance-Rejection generators.
+        Corrected minor issues and Acceptance-Rejection generator.
+        Separated Monte-Carlo functions into hpp and cpp files.
+        Wrote a demonstration of the use of Monte-Carlo function.